New to the Symphony? Here are some insider tips.

 When do I clap?

 You’ll clap a few times throughout the night.
-First, we clap when the Concertmaster (head violin) comes on stage to tune the orchestra.
+First, we clap when the Concertmaster (first violin section leader) comes on stage to tune the orchestra.
 Next, we clap when the conductor and any guest artists walk on stage.
-If the piece has more than one movement, we usually do not clap after each movement, but instead save it up for the end of the piece.
-Once the conductor turns around to face the audience, then you know it is time to clap.
+If the piece has more than one movement, try to hold your applause until after the final movement of each piece.
+The pieces and movements are listed in your program, or you can look them up beforehand on our website.
+If you are unsure if it’s appropriate to clap, watch for the conductor to drop their arms.

 At the end of a big piece, or at the end of the concert the audience might stand and cheer in addition to clapping.
 This is a standing ovation.
 Some places reserve a standing ovation for only the best artists on rare occasions, but at Abravanel Hall they happen pretty regularly.
 We think that it’s because a night at the symphony is such an exhilarating experience, you can’t help but stand and cheer.